la2050/archive/_projects/2015/expanding-participation-with-online-voting-in-la-neighborhood-councils.md

   General Manager of EmpowerLA, the department that runs the neighborhood council system.
 Liu is excited about our proposal and has given us access to data, staff, and other resources to study the 2016 elections.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our budget is $100,000, which includes original research; interviews, outreach to, and convenings with residents and local officials; and producing materials like a report on online election best practices for LA.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Project Lead (1/3 time) - $20,000
-    Fringe (33.5%) - $6,700

-   3 Graduate-Level Researchers (1/4 time) - $37,500
-   3 Student Workers (200 hr each @ $12/hr) - $7,200

-   Meetings & Events - $6,000
-   Reports & Website - $5,000
-   Travel & Miscellaneous - $4,000
-   Fringe & Research Center F&A (15%) - $12,960

-   TOTAL = $99,360
 How do you plan to scale the success of your proposal?: >- The 2016 online voting pilot is in 35 of LA's 96 neighborhood councils, and we will work with EmpowerLA to distribute best practices and conduct training